praycom/interviews/homework/responseModule/README.md

 Write a module for a set of common response objects to send to any requesting client.

 Context:
 We are writing an api.
 We need to send back common responses to all calling clients.
-We want to wrap are response information in a response object depending on the type of response.
+We want to wrap our response information in a response object depending on the type of response.
 For example, the client sends in invalid parameters, we should make a message indicating that invalid parameters were sent in and then add that to the InvalidParamsErrorResponse data property.

 The structure should be: